On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Numerical tests of spectrally filtered quantum optimization

 This illustrates the fundamentally different structure of collective tunneling in this approach.
-Where high depth QAOA, AQC and other direct methods attempt to find the ground state, asymptotically fail (given exponential scaling), and return approximate states passed after this missed opportunity, spectrally folded optimization deforms the cost function to search for states in an exponentially large hyperspherical shell, avoiding the interference and weakening field issues that are qualitatively responsible for QAOA's lack of obvious quantum advantage.
-In the interest of fair comparisons the total runtime per-shot of all routines is $O \of{N}$ Hamiltonian calls.
+Where TAQC and other direct methods attempt to find the ground state, asymptotically fail (given exponential scaling), and return approximate states passed after this missed opportunity, spectrally folded optimization deforms the cost function to search for states in an exponentially large hyperspherical shell, avoiding the interference and weakening field issues that are qualitatively responsible for TAQC's lack of obvious quantum advantage.
+In the interest of fair comparisons the total runtime per-shot of all routines besides MSFO is $O \of{N}$ Hamiltonian calls.
 With this simple linear scaling we are able to ensure that any exponential scaling of the time to solution not visible from our figures or fits must involve very small exponents, though of course we cannot rule out such behavior on numerics alone.
 We thus do not see our numerical simulations as a precision scaling benchmark of folded quantum optimization, but rather a test of the basic veracity of our conservative analytical predictions in section~\ref{theorysec}.
-The results of our simulations, for a wide range of parameters, all suggest that our theory is sound.